 - Budget and timeline constraints

-The transformation: Converting these inputs into detailed engineering specifications, equipment selections, control strategies, and system architecture that meets performance targets within budget constraints.
+The goal is to convert these inputs into detailed engineering specifications, equipment selections, control strategies, and system architecture that meets performance targets within budget constraints.

-Establishing clear requirements prevents costly mid-project changes.
+We've seen more projects derailed by unclear requirements than by technical failures.
+Establishing clear parameters early prevents costly mid-project changes.
 Key parameters include:

 - Production targets: Tonnes per year, daily/hourly profiles, seasonal variations